 The river’s source is 2600-plus meters high Mount Xiaoxing.
 It is 16 kilometers long, flowing north-south to this point and converging with the Liwu River.
 This is the last tributary that joins the Liwu River before it enters the Pacific.
 The water of the Shakadang River is always clear and blue while the Liwu River is most grey-black so, where the Shakadang River flows into the Liwu River, an interesting line with blue on one side and black on the other is formed.
 The main reason for the color of the Liwu River’s water is that the river is longer and washes away soft rock upstream, carrying a large amount of river sand to the ocean.
 The water of the Shakadang River is clear and sustains rich river ecology.
 It can be said that the Shakadang River has the greatest bio-diversity of any of the Liwu River’s tributaries.

 It was a joy walking through the mysterious Shakadang Valley Trail.
-The trail was carved down by the cliff of the valley, which leads to the upstream and passes through the Truku Tribal Village.
+The trail was carved down by the cliff of the valley, which leads upstream and passes through the Truku Tribal Village.
 Today, the Shakadang trail is still the main pathway for the villagers to commute (watch out for the motorcycles that drive by as you are walking on the trail).
 While entrance to the village is not allowed, there is a small market nearby that features local artisans and food vendors with some special indigenous delights.

 Walking in the footsteps of the people who have gone before

 When you walk on the ancient trail what you see isn’t just natural beauty, you are also walking on the same path trodden by the people who went before over the last 100 years.